The Road to Driving Retirement

 We know that when the end of the road to driving retirement comes into view it can cause many heartaches, not only for the driver but also for those closest to the driver.

 We have a variety of ways in which we can help you manage that process, from advice about informing the DVLA about a medical condition to looking for ways in which the driver can keep their independence.
 From investigating what is the likely cause of increased risk in a persons driving to helping the family and driver come to terms with the need to retire.

-You have come to realise that someone very close to you is no longer safe to drive.
+You have come to realise that someone very close to you is becoming less safe on the road.

-You also realise how much driving means to them and what a huge impact it would have if they had to stop.
+You also realise how much driving means to them and what a huge impact it would have on them if they had to stop.

-The life they had been used to for many years giving them freedom and independence would stop stop overnight.
+The life they had been used to for many years, giving them freedom and independence, would stop overnight.

 Yet, how much worse would it be for many people if they had an accident where someone was killed or injured?

 So how do you start a conversation with them?